-Dreadnought cutaway body allows easier access to lower frets.
-Quality mahogany finish and black and white binding.
-Durable chrome tuning knobs and attractive "mother of pearl" style acrylic surrounding the sound hole.
+Dreadnought cutaway body allows easier access to higher frets.
+Quality mahogany finish with black and white binding.
+Durable chrome tuning knobs and attractive "mother of pearl" style acrylic around the soundhole.
 Package comes with case, tuner, strings, instructional DVD, and guitar picks.

-Neck width is narrower than full sized guitars.
+Neck width is narrower than some players may prefer.

 Flame top with basswood back and sides.
 Catalpa neck and bridge.
 Great starter guitar with everything one needs for acoustic steel or amplified guitar playing.
 Comes with amplifier, set of strings, pick, digital clip-on tuner, and gig bag.